Frequently Asked Questions: Selection and Interview Process

 How many interviews do you conduct?

-We are planning to interview 24 candidates for our four positions.
+We are planning to interview 24 candidates for our six positions.

 I won't be able to interview on the dates listed.
 Can I arrange an interview on another date?